mason23zh/Flight_App_Full/README.md

 # Beta 0.5

 - Added option to toggle airport label on map
+- Added option to toggle airport marker on map
-- Disable tooltip is user is on touchscreen device
+- Disable tooltip if user is on touchscreen device
 - Added scroll bar if flight plan is too long is the Flight Panel
 - Fix the address bar blocking content in IOS device issue
 - Fix page failed to direct when selecting airport directly from weather list